StrongResearch/chess-hackathon-2/README.md

 command = "source ~/.chess/bin/activate && cd ~/chess-hackathon-2/ && torchrun --nnodes=12 --nproc-per-node=6 --master_addr=$MASTER_ADDR --master_port=$MASTER_PORT --node_rank=$RANK train.py --model-config /root/chess-hackathon-2/model_config.yaml --save-dir $OUTPUT_PATH"
 ```

-Note we are launching in compute mode "cycle" to validate that our model will train.
+Note we are launching with `compute_mode = "cycle"` for a 90 second cycle to validate that our model will train.
+Later when we want to let our model train for an extended period, we will change this to `compute_mode = "interruptible"` or `compute_mode = "burst"`.

 ### Step 5.
 Launch training